SalifD-EE/pomocube_prototype1/README.md

     //End of segment logic goes here...
 }
 ```
-This resulted in a functional timer, albeit rudimentary timer you can see here:
+This resulted in the functional, albeit rudimentary timer you can see here:
 (Photo of timer from day 2)

 ### Creating a FSM